BedrockCommands/developer-packs/README.md

 ## LICENSE

-All the works in this repository is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)** with the following terms and clarifications:
+All the works in this repository are licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)** with the following terms and clarifications:

 ### **You are free to:**
 1. **Share**: Copy and redistribute the material in any medium or format.